danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/Questions1.md

 - A is incorrect as Kafka Streams DSL is not designed to be ANSI SQL compliant.
 - C and D are incorrect because the non-compliance is not partial or version-dependent.
 It's a design choice.

+## Question 8

+What is the primary language used for writing Kafka Streams applications?

+A. Python
+B. Java
+C. Scala
+D. SQL

+**Answer:** B

+**Explanation:**
+Kafka Streams is a Java library for building real-time, highly scalable, fault-tolerant, distributed applications for stream processing.
+The primary language for writing Kafka Streams applications is Java.

+- A, C, D are incorrect because while Kafka Streams integrates with other JVM languages like Scala, and there are some Python wrappers available, the native and primary language is Java.

+## Question 9

+What is the primary language used for writing Kafka Streams applications?

+A. Python
+B. Java
+C. Scala
+D. SQL

+**Answer:** B

+**Explanation:**
+Kafka Streams is a Java library for building real-time, highly scalable, fault-tolerant, distributed applications for stream processing.
+The primary language for writing Kafka Streams applications is Java.

+- A, C, D are incorrect because while Kafka Streams integrates with other JVM languages like Scala, and there are some Python wrappers available, the native and primary language is Java.

+**Related Area:** Kafka-Streams

+## Question 10

+What is the role of RocksDB in Kafka Streams?

+A. It is used for storing output topics.
+B. It is used for storing intermediate processing state.
+C. It is used for storing the Kafka Streams application code.
+D. It is not used in Kafka Streams.

+**Answer:** B

+**Explanation:**
+In Kafka Streams, RocksDB is used as the default local state store for storing intermediate processing state.
+This state represents the computed results of the stream processing that need to be maintained between processing cycles.

+- A is incorrect because output topics are stored in Kafka, not RocksDB.
+- C is incorrect as application code is not stored in RocksDB.
+- D is incorrect because RocksDB is indeed used in Kafka Streams for state management.

+**Related Area:** Kafka-Streams